| Feature | Zo | Fabric |

 Organizer vs. Computer

 Zo is a computer.
-Your files don't just get organized—they live in a real filesystem where you can:
+Your files don't just get organized — they live in a real filesystem where you can:

 - Create and edit any file type

-- Write and run code
+- Write and run code against your files

-- Build automations that process your files
+- Build scheduled agents that process files automatically

-- Host websites and services
+- Host websites and services built from your data

 - Install any software you need